ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 ### Navisky: Think about the structure of the incentives

 - What roles in determining incentives could the size of the factory play?
+  - Limits overproduction to 1500 units.
+If we assume that the manager does not have the ability to unilaterally expand the factory, if they do then we do not have enough information to determine the costs and benefits from the company and manager perspectives.

 - What roles in determining incentives is the bonus cap playing?
+  - Limiting the bonus to &euro;27,000

 - What role is the bonus itself playing?
 - What role is the accounting method playing?
 - How do these things interact and what would happen if they were relaxed?